Health Care Public Health

 These procedures take place in the safety of a hospital with specialized protocols and teams devoted to the care of knee and hip arthritis.
 Following surgery, you’ll begin physical therapy, including strengthening exercises, walking and using stairs immediately.

-Modern pain control regimens include nerve blocks and a multimodal approach to medication that alleviates pain in multiple forms.
+Our pain control regimens include nerve blocks and a multimodal approach to medication that alleviates pain in multiple forms.
 Most patients go home either the same day of surgery or the following day.

 Following discharge from the hospital, a nurse and therapist will support your recovery from the comfort of your own home.